tracyone/term.vim/README.md

 # Feature:

 1. Multiple terminal support
-2. Support open terminal in floating window, vertical split window, horizon split window or tab
+2. Support opening the terminal in a floating window, horizontal split window, vertical split window, and tab.
-3. Use fzf, ctrlp or LeaderF to switch terminal win when there are multiple terminal and preview terminal buffer
+3. When multiple terminals are opened, you can use fzf, ctrlp, LeaderF, or vim-clap to quickly select and jump to a specific terminal, with support for previewing the current output of the terminal.
-4. Open files in tabs or in current windows on Vim from built-in terminal
+4. Support opening files using the current Vim.
 5. Support change the title of terminal win(only in vim)
-6. [REPL] Support send command to terminal win.Lunch fuzzy finder to select terminal if there are multiple terminal
+6. Support sending command to terminal win(REPL).
+Lunch fuzzy finder to select terminal if there are multiple terminal
-7. support move position of floating window
+7. Support moving the position of the floating window.
 8. Seamless switching between Vim and Tig
 8. Seamless switching between Vim and Ranger